-***The next Night/Weekend class will start Fall 2022.***
+***The next Traditional (Generic) Track Nights/Weekends class will start Fall 2022.***

 What are the admissions requirements for the Associate Degree Nursing (ADN) program?

-- Student must have taken the ATI Test of Essential Academic Skills, (TEAS-V®) within the last three years.
+7. Student must have taken the ATI Test of Essential Academic Skills, (TEAS®) within the last three years (prior to the date of the application deadline).

 How do I know what classes to take for the ADN program?

-Please note, BIO103 (General Biology) with a grade of “C” or higher, or appropriate placement on the ACCS Biology Placement Exam, is required by WCC in order to progress to BIO201, Anatomy and Physiology I, BIO202, Anatomy and Physiology II, and BIO220, General Microbiology.
-Students who apply to the ADN program must have successfully completed BIO103 with a “C” or higher, or must achieve a passing score on the ACCS Biology Placement Exam, to demonstrate admission eligibility.
+Please note, BIO103 (General Biology) with a grade of “C” or higher, or qualifying placement on the ACCS Biology Challenge Exam, is required by WCC in order to progress to BIO201, Anatomy and Physiology I, BIO202, Anatomy and Physiology II, and BIO220, General Microbiology.
+Students who apply to the ADN program without having completed BIO201, must have successfully completed BIO103 with a “C” or higher, or must achieve a passing score on the ACCS Biology Challenge Exam, to demonstrate admission eligibility.

 Who do I contact regarding placement and admissions testing?

-For questions regarding the ACCUPLACER, Biology ACCS placement examinations, or TEAS®, please contact Testing Services:
+For questions regarding the ACCUPLACER® Inventory, Biology ACCS Challenge Exam or TEAS®, please contact Testing Services:

-Please note: Students that have taken the TEAS® at any location other than the WCC Dothan campus or Sparks campus will be required to have official scores transferred to WCC.
+Please note: Students who have taken the TEAS® at any location other than WCC will be required to have official scores transferred to WCC.
 ATI assesses a $27.00 fee to transfer these scores.

 When do I apply to the ADN program?

-When you have met the admission requirements listed on page one, you are eligible to apply to the ADN program.
+When you have met the admission requirements listed on above, you are eligible to apply to the ADN program.
 Some students opt to complete the majority of the curriculum-required general education courses prior to applying; however, this is not required.

 Applications to the ADN program are accepted twice a year for fall and spring semesters.
-Application availability is posted online at https://www.wallace.edu/programs_of_study/health_sciences/associate_degree_nursing.aspx.
+Applications are available online at https://www.wallace.edu/programs-training/health/health-science-application-information.

 How do I apply to the ADN program?

-To apply to the ADN program, you will need to complete an application packet and submit it, along with any required documentation, to the ADN program office on the Wallace Campus, Dothan.
+To apply to the ADN program, you will need to print complete an application packet and submit it, along with any required documentation, to the ADN program office on the Wallace Campus, Dothan by the published deadline.
 This can be done in person or via the U.S. mail.
 Locations for application submission will be listed in the application packet.
+A hard copy of the application can be picked up in person or can be requested by contacting the ADN Program Office at (334) 556-2262 or email@example.com.

 How are applicants selected for admission to the ADN program?